jconorgrogan/Tower-of-Abstractions/readme.md

 - ✅ **Stopping rules:** Follow `primitive_expansion_policy` and `max_depth`.
 - ✅ **No circularity:** Evidence must not presuppose the parent.
 - ✅ **Depth control:** Expansion continues to named formal or empirical primitives only.
+- Final Note: the decomposition protocol provided doesn’t request or permit a concluding statement.
+The output should terminate at the final decomposed nodes (conceptual and epistemic), without any evaluative synthesis.
+It should only purely evaluate and input the facts and evidence (for or against) that are supporting each node